aadityasikder/Universal-Student-Profiling-System/README.md

    python USPSS_PROFILE_HUB_PC.py
    ```

-3. Follow the on-screen instructions to connect to the Jetson Nano and control the system.
+3. Follow the DOCUMENTATION.pdf and its reference instructions to connect to the Jetson Nano, control the system and also get necessary packages.

 ## Project Structure